Here is a collection of software, online tools, and other fundamental information that are often useful.

 SWINOG, the Swiss Network Operators Group, maintains a mailing list where one can learn the status of Swiss and world-wide networks from the people who know: the providers' network gurus.
 The mailing-list achives are at http://lists.swinog.ch/public/swinog.

-The Linux Consultants Guide at http://www.commandprompt.com/community/consultants/guide/ is probably the best community-maintained database of companies and individuals offering Linux-related support.
-Currently (October 2008) there are over 40 entries for Switzerland.
+The Linux Consultants Guide at http://www.commandprompt.com/community/consultants/search is probably the best community-maintained database of companies and individuals offering Linux-related support.
+Currently (February 2011) there are over 40 entries for Switzerland.

 The GULL, Groupe Romand des Utilisateurs de Linux et des Logiciels Libres, at http://www.linux-gull.ch is a good starting point for meeting members of the free-software community of the French-speaking part of Switzerland (Genève, Vaud, Valais, Neuchâtel, Fribourg, Jura, Bern).
 Most activities are facilitated by the Internet, particularly the support and commercial mailing lists at http://www.linux-gull.ch/nouveau/ActivitesGULL.html#Mailing_lists.